The q-Analog of the Middle Levels Problem: Two- and three-dimensional subspaces of

-\begin{lemma} Each two-dimensional subspace $L$ has exactly $q^2+q$ distinct pairs of the form $(x , y)$ such that $L= \Span{ x , y }$. \end{lemma} \begin{proof} Follows immediately from the fact that a two-dimensional subspace $L$ contains exactly $q+1$ distinct one-dimensional subspaces.
-Hence, the number of distinct ordered pairs of elements from $L$ is $(q+1)q$. \end{proof}
+\begin{lemma} Each two-dimensional subspace $L$ has exactly $q^2+q$ distinct pairs of the form $(x , y)$ such that $L= \Span{ x , y }$. \end{lemma} \begin{proof} Let $L$ be a two-dimensional subspace. $L$ is spanned by any two of its one-dimensional subspaces. $L$ contains exactly $q+1$ distinct one-dimensional subspaces.
+Hence, the number of distinct ordered pairs of elements from $L$ is $(q+1)q$.
+Thus, $L$ has exactly $q^2+q$ distinct pairs of the form $(x , y)$ such that $L= \Span{ x , y }$. \end{proof}